DisCoTec/discotec.github.io/2025/satellite_events.md

 order: 2
 ---

+# Satellite Events

+Below are the satellite events confirmed for DisCoTec 2025, but the [call for satellite events](#call-for-satellite-events-workshops--tutorials) is still open.

+- [CORSE](./satellite/corse) - Components Operationally: Reversibility and System Engineering.
+- [ICE](./satellite/ice) - Interaction and Concurrency Experience.
+- [WACA](https://thesave.github.io/waca-website/) - Workshop on Adaptable Cloud Architectures.
+- Event for Young Researchers - More info soon.
+- Gender Parity/Women in Science - More info soon.

+Proceedings, if any, are organized by the events themselves.

-# Call for Satellite Events (Workshops / Tutorials)
+## Call for Satellite Events (Workshops / Tutorials)

 DisCoTec is one of the major events sponsored by the International Federation for Information Processing (IFIP) and the European Association for Programming Languages and Systems (EAPLS).